 CALL FOR FREE ESTIMATE (504) 475-2004

 Choosing the right materials for a home renovation requires balancing durability, cost, and style while considering maintenance and environmental impact.
-Key steps include researching options, setting a strict budget, testing samples in your home’s lighting, and consulting professionals to ensure materials are suitable for your local climate and building codes.
+In New Orleans, you also need to account for high humidity, termite pressure, and hurricane-force winds.
+Key steps include researching options, setting a strict budget, testing samples in your home’s lighting, and consulting professionals to ensure materials are suitable for Louisiana’s subtropical climate and local building codes.

 At Big Easy Contractors, we guide New Orleans homeowners through every material decision to ensure your renovation meets your goals, style, and budget.
 Contact us today!